One woman dead after rollover crash in Butler County - NewsBreak

 When deputies arrived, they took over lifesaving efforts from another person who had seen the crash shortly after it happened.

-Officials say that 46-year-old Brandy Martinez was traveling south in a 2016 Nissan Versa on SE Cole Creek Rd. when she lost control of the vehicle and went off the road into the east ditch.
+Officials say that 46-year-old Brandy Martinez was traveling south in a 2016 Nissan Versa on SE Cole Creek Road , when she lost control of the vehicle and went off the road into the east ditch.

 Martinez was pronounced dead at the scene of the crash.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.